zpaulovics/datetimepicker-rails/README.md

   $ rails generate datetimepicker_rails:install Font-Awesome
 ```

-The current version will copy the required files to your projects 'vendor/assets' directory
-(not to the gem's vendor/assets directory as before).
-That makes it possible to tailor by your projects
+The current version will copy the required files to your projects 'vendor/assets' directory (not to the gem's vendor/assets directory as before).
+That gives you much more flexibility to use your preferred options of the bootstrap-datetimepicker plugin.

-the SimpleForm 'input' and the 'pickers.js' files to your needs at your own area.
-That gives you much more
+To tailor the picker to your specific needs you can modify the SimpleForm 'input' definition files and/or the 'pickers.js' file at your own project area.
-flexibility to use your preferred options of the bootstrap-datetimepicker plugin.

 ### Using datetimepicker-rails